cargon21/tweet-predictor/README.md

 Breakdown of the Project:

 1. Folder StudentsData contains Tweets from students and entrepreneurs
-2. interpretData.py interprets and calculates various statiscics on the student and entrepreneur tweets.
+2. interpretData.py interprets and calculates various statistics on the student and entrepreneur tweets.
 3. Processing.py applies machine learning algorithms (clustering, random forest, and logistic regression)